VershimaKwaghshi/take-profit/content/learning/manager-market.md

 ## If You Are Not A Manager

-You do not have to become a manager to benefit from the Manager Market.
+You do not need to become a manager to benefit from the Manager Market.

-Your account can still be managed by an approved manager while you continue earning from its performance.
+Your own trading account can still be managed by an approved manager while you continue earning from its performance.

-You may also receive connected accounts before becoming a manager.
+You may also receive assigned accounts before becoming a manager.

-Those accounts follow the standard three way sharing structure.
+Those accounts follow the standard three way profit sharing structure.

 If you choose to manage them yourself without manager approval, the platform retains the manager allocation.

 ---

+## Responsibility For Trading Losses

+Trading always carries risk, and losses are part of trading.

+Managers make trading decisions, but they are not expected to replace trading losses.

+Account owners are also not required to repay losses from managed accounts.

+Take Profit handles loss recovery through its own internal systems.

+This allows traders and managers to focus on trading while the platform manages capital recovery according to its operating model.

+---

 ## Why The Manager Market Exists

-Many skilled traders are limited by the size of their own account.
+Many traders have the ability to manage more than one account.

-At the same time, many account owners may prefer experienced traders to manage their accounts.
+Many others simply want their accounts to be managed by experienced traders.

-The Manager Market brings both sides together.
+The Manager Market connects both groups in one structured system.

-It allows trading experience to be used across multiple accounts while every trader keeps ownership of their own account.
+This allows trading experience to be shared across the platform while every trader continues to own their personal trading account.

 ---

 ## Multiple Sources Of Income

+Most traders rely on a single trading account.

-Instead of depending on one account, traders can have several accounts working at the same time.
+The Manager Market creates opportunities to earn from several accounts operating at the same time.

-Each account operates independently.
+Each account performs independently.

-Profits from one account do not depend on another.

-As more connected accounts become active, traders have more opportunities to earn from different sources across the platform.
+As more assigned accounts become active, traders have additional opportunities to earn without giving up ownership of their own account.

 ---